louiz/biboumi/doc/biboumi.1.rst

       In encoding into UTF-8.
 If the conversion fails at some point, some characters will be replaced by the placeholders.
     * Out encoding: Currently ignored.
-    * After-connection IRC command: A raw IRC command that will be sent to the server immediately after the connection has been successful.
+    * After-connection IRC commands: Raw IRC commands that will be sent one by one to the server immediately after the connection has been successful.
 It can for example be used to identify yourself using NickServ, with a command like this: `PRIVMSG NickServ :identify PASSWORD`.
     * Ports: The list of TCP ports to use when connecting to this IRC server.
       This list will be tried in sequence, until the connection succeeds for one of them.
 The connection made on these ports will not use TLS, the